 4. He who would travel happily must travel light.

-There’s so much truth in this quote from Antoine de St. Exupery!
+There’s so much truth in this quote about traveling from Antoine de St. Exupery!
 We can take it literally, and think about backpacking through nature or cities.
 How happy would you feel with a two-tone bag strapped to your back?
 How long would you spend exploring until you feel drained of energy?
 Then, we can consider that those who carry a lot would normally also need a lot.
 How easy is such a person to please?
-From this insightful quote about traveling we learn that if you need very little to find joy in your travels and beyond, it’s easier to enjoy the ride.
+From some of these insightful quotes about traveling we learn that if you need very little to find joy in your travels and beyond, it’s easier to enjoy the ride.

 5. Own only what you can always carry with you: known languages, known countries, known people.
 Let your memory be your travel bag.

-To continue the idea above, we have this quote from the Russian novelist, historian, and short story writer Alexandr Solzhenitsyn.
+To continue the idea above, we have our fifth choice of quotes about traveling from the Russian novelist, historian, and short story writer Alexandr Solzhenitsyn.
 Instead of focusing on objects, such as souvenirs for tourists, collect memories instead.
 Memories of the places you’ve discovered and explored, the people you met along the way, and, why not, the languages you picked from your travels.
 These are the things that stay with you for good and bring you comfort, year after year.
-These sort of souvenirs don’t break, don’t burn, and can’t be stolen.
+These sorts of souvenirs don’t break, don’t burn, and can’t be stolen.
 You carry them with you wherever you may go, without adding extra weight.

 6. Wherever you go becomes a part of you somehow.